ACINQ/eclair/README.md

 The files that you need to backup are located in your data directory.
 You must backup:

-* your seed (`seed.dat`)
+* your seeds (`node_seed.dat` and `channel_seed.dat`)
 * your channel database (`eclair.sqlite.bak` under directory `mainnet`, `testnet` or `regtest` depending on which chain you're running on)

-Your seed never changes once it has been created, but your channels will change whenever you receive or send payments.
+Your seeds never change once they have been created, but your channels will change whenever you receive or send payments.
 Eclair will create and maintain a snapshot of its database, named `eclair.sqlite.bak`, in your data directory, and update it when needed.
 This file is always consistent and safe to use even when Eclair is running, and this is what you should backup regularly.